hms-networks/flexy-thingworx-connector/README.md

 6. *WriteIntegerTag*: Writes the value of a integer tag on the Ewon device.

 7. *WriteStringTag*: Writes the value of a string tag on the Ewon device.

+8. *ReadAllTagsLive*: Reads the live values of all tags on the Ewon device.

+9. *ReadBooleanTagLive*: Reads the live value of a boolean tag on the Ewon device.

+10. *ReadDwordTagLive*: Reads the live value of a DWORD tag on the Ewon device.

+11. *ReadFloatTagLive*: Reads the live value of a float tag on the Ewon device.

+12. *ReadIntegerTagLive*: Reads the live value of an integer tag on the Ewon device.

+13. *ReadStringTagLive*: Reads the live value of a string tag on the Ewon device.

 ##### GenericEwonDeviceDirect